benlloyd50/Vox_Design_Documents/software_requirements.md

   1. Select event
   2. Click to delete
   3. Confirm deletion
-- Postcondition: Event is deleted from calendar
+- Postconditions: Event is deleted from calendar
 - Requirements: To update all users invited to event
 - Interface Requirements: Home page screen